 Many business owners are under the wrong impression that their business debt will disappear when their business is sold.
 In some cases, the debt is absorbed or is assumed by the buyer.
 But usually this is not the case.

-In many cases, the Entrepreneur finds it difficult to know who they should target as a potential buyer for their business.
+In many cases, the business owner finds it difficult to know who they should target as a potential buyer for their business.
 At first glance, any buyer with a checkbook may be attractive.
 In practice finding the right buyer when selling a business is both an art and a science.